 It is invaluable knowing that the company that built the product has an expert on hand to resolve the problem over the phone or to repair or replace it.

-A US study by Fulcrum Analytics in 2012 concluded that 37% of customers would only buy from the manufacturer, whilst a further 51% would prefer the manufacturer.
+A US study by Fulcrum Analytics in 2012 concluded that 51% would prefer product support from the brand itself.
+Moreover, 37% of customers stated that they would only buy product support directly from the manufacturer.